rachelnertia/rachelnertia.github.io/_drafts/my-game-engine.md

 I think the reasons I keep coming back are (in no particular order):

+- It's quite constrained.
+I'm not trying to make my own alternative to Unity.
+The things I'm trying to do haven't really been done before.
 - It's a great way to learn.
 - It's a bit therapeutic.
 - The dream is: I will use this to make cool games I will like and others will like.
 And maybe others will also use it to make things.
 That dream isn't showing any signs of dying, so it remains a source of motivation.